-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using sumatriptan and call your doctor if you have a serious side effect such as:
+Stop using sumatriptan and call your doctor at once if you have:

 - sudden and severe stomach pain and bloody diarrhea;

-- seizure (convulsions);
+- a seizure (convulsions);

-- (if you are also taking an antidepressant) --agitation, hallucinations, fever, fast heart rate, overactive reflexes, nausea, vomiting, diarrhea, loss of coordination, fainting.
+- high levels of serotonin in the body--agitation, hallucinations, fever, fast heart rate, overactive reflexes, nausea, vomiting, diarrhea, loss of coordination, fainting;

-Less serious side effects may include:
+Common side effects may include:

 - pressure or heavy feeling in any part of your body;

-- muscle pain, neck pain or stiffness;
+- neck pain or stiffness; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.